dlukanin/deno-they-said-so/README.md

-# deno-quote-of-the-day
+# Deno client for They Said So Quotes API

-Simple quote of the day module for deno
+Simple deno (https://deno.land) client for https://theysaidso.com/api/